-In this monologue, Mom is telling her daughter that she cannot get her a cellphone unless she goes out and gets a job.
+In Money Doesn’t Grow On Trees, Mom is telling her daughter that she cannot get her a cellphone unless she goes out and gets a job.

 MOM: A cellphone?
 You are in the fourth grade!
 I don’t care if Jenny has a cellphone, her parents are rich and yours aren’t.
 What do I look like?
 And you just cost me money when we went to Mandees.
 You needed clothes and that is more important that talking on the phone all day.